 In today’s post, we’ll list down all the factors to consider when checking the offerings of all top DSPs selling native traffic.
 Before we get there, let’s start with some theory.

 Digital advertisers can buy traffic either directly from specific ad exchanges or use a Demand-Side Platform (DSP).
 Obviously, they can also do both and this is what many experienced buyers prefer to do.
-The beauty of any DSP is the fact that marketers can get access to traffic from multiple ad networks using a single platform.
-To put it simply, they are able to steer their whole media buying from one single place.
+The beauty of any DSP is the fact that media buyers can get access to traffic from multiple ad exchanges using a single programmatic ad platform.
+To put it simply, they are able to steer their whole media buying and digital advertising process from one single place.

 Differences Between Top Demand-Side Platforms

-Many DSPs, including mobile DSPs, market their inventory (traffic) as the best on the market.
-But the truth isб that differences between them are usually minimal.
-Apart from the inventory itself, DSPs emphasize their targeting options, tracking solutions, and optimization features.
+Many DSPs, including mobile ones, market their inventory (traffic) as the best on the market.
+But the truth is that differences between them are usually minimal.
+Apart from the ad inventory itself, DSPs emphasize their targeting capabilities, digital advertising technology, tracking solutions, and optimization features.
 This list can go on and on, but let’s take a closer look at the most standard characteristics.

 - Advertising Inventory and Reach